 Having a secured website will give you a lot of benefits.

-Higher security will not only earn your visitors’ trust, but also help your website will rank higher on search engine results, and you’ll have access to certain features.
+Higher security will not only earn your visitors’ trust, but also help your website get more traffic and rank higher on search engine results, and you’ll have access to certain features.

 In this article, we’ve learned why your site shows the not secure warning, how to fix it, and why you need to have an SSL certificate installed.